RUMSISKES MARKET-TOWN

 Lithuania, home to Vilnius – the city that was nicknamed “The Jerusalem of the North” because of its large Jewish population and its center of Jewish culture and learning – has one open-air museum in the town of Rumsiskes (Rumshishok in Yiddish), situated between Lithuania’s two largest cities – Vilnius and Kaunas – and an easy drive from each.

-The Museum was established while Lithuania was under Soviet rule, and consequently omitted what were then politically-incorrect depictions of upper-class life, town markets, and religious observances.
+The Museum was established while Lithuania was under Soviet rule and, consistent with Communist thinking, consequently omitted depictions of upper-class life, town markets, and religious observances.
 Before Lithuanian independence in 1990, the museum’s displays were mainly re-creations of farming hamlets from the various ethnographic regions of Lithuania.
 Buildings had been moved from other parts of the country and re-constructed in Rumsiskes to create an open-air museum.

 After Lithuanian independence in 1990, more features were added to the open-air museum, including representation of non-Soviet “Lithuania Minor,” a re-creation of an anti-Soviet partisan bunker, and a Siberian Yurt, typical of those in which Lithuanians who were forcibly exiled were forced to live.

-While the Jewish community ranged from 20% to 60% of market towns’ populations (approximately 40% in the original Rumsiskes), and while business-owners and residents of most market town squares were 90% Jews, there is currently only one re-created Jewish home on the re-created square, and two Jewish-owned shops.
+While the Jewish community ranged from 20% to upwards of 60% of market-towns’ populations (approximately 40% in the original Rumsiskes), and while business-owners and residents of most market-town squares were 90% Jews for reasons to be explained in the new museum, there is currently only one re-created Jewish home on the re-created square, and two Jewish-owned shops.

 There is nowhere, currently, where the diversity and vibrant interactions within these market towns are fully depicted or explored.